Why is it important to have established roles in our marriage and within our business?

 Ashley and I each have a set of things we are good at and a set of things we struggle with.
 When you put each of our talents together we are able to pick up the slack where the other might need help.
 For instance, even though I love people and love building friendships and relationships, I am the intorvert in our relationship.
 I love people, but I’m refreshed by alone time and solitude.
 Going to 10 different meetings each week and maintaining relationships with vendors and past clients can become draining and stressful for me.
 Ashley, however, is about as full-blooded extrovert as they come.
 She thrives off of interactions with other people, and excels at meeting and winning over new people to her friend base as well.
 It’s been a no-brainer for us to put her as liaison between clients and vendors.
 Not only that, but even during shoots, Ashley is the one who can get kids to smile, warm people up so they feel more comfortable during the shoot, and make sure everyone is having a good time.

 With her winning personality, Ashley doesn’t always have the mental space to remember the practical tasks around our house that need to get done.
 She is busy talking, relating, and asnwering emails and inquiries.
 Because of this, I have stepped up in other areas.
 I have taken on the role of cleaning and maintaining order in the house.
+If you want to Find Out More about cleaning services, you can check it out here by clicking on this link!
 By taking care of organizing the house, doing laundry, and cleaning, I free Ashley up during the week to meet with different people and invest in our client relations.
 It wouldn’t be fair of me to expect her to spend hours a day socializing just to come home to a messy house trashed by two toddlers.
 There are many more examples like this where Ashley has strengths where I am weak, and I have strengths where she is weak.
 We use our differences to help each other, and it helps us not expect the other person to be just like us.
 We actually learn to champion the other person, instead of wishing they’d be more like us.
 I am so glad Ashley isn’t like me, so she can do the things I can’t.
 And I am glad I’m not like her, or else we’d have tons of friends but get very little accomplished in other areas.
 With these roles, we learn to function in our strengths and it ends up being refreshing to both of us.

 Here are some practical steps for you take to establish roles and healthy expectations of each other: